pulumi/docs/content/partner/aws.md

     - title: Manage
       icon: testing
       color: blue
-      subtitle: Gain full auditability and visibility into all your environments to tame complexity and put security first.
+      subtitle: Gain full auditability and visibility into all your environments to tame complexity and put security first
       description: Manage cloud infrastructure with dashboards that provide visibility into your infrastructure and any changes, [role-based access controls](/docs/pulumi-cloud/admin/organizations/#organization-roles), and [Policy as Code](/docs/iac/packages-and-automation/crossguard/) enforcement across your organization.
       image: /images/product/insights-resource-search.png
       points: